QubesOS/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     Accepted values: ``on``, ``off``

     Enables debug mode for VM.
 This can be used to turn on/off verbose logging in many qubes components at once (gui virtualization, VM kernel, some other services).
+    For template-based HVM, enabling debug mode also disables automatic reset root.img (actually volatile.img) before each VM startup, so changes made to root filesystem stays intact.
+To force reset root.img when debug mode enabled, either change something in the template (simple start+stop will do, even touch its root.img is enough), or remove VM's volatile.img (check the path with qvm-prefs).

+qrexec_installed
+    Accepted values: ``True``, ``False``

+    This HVM have qrexec agent installed.
+When VM have qrexec agent installed, one can use qvm-run to start VM process, VM will benefit from Qubes RPC services (like file copy, or inter-vm clipboard).
+This option will be automatically turned on during Qubes Windows Tools installation, but if you install qrexec agent in some other OS, you need to turn this option on manually.

+guiagent_installed
+    Accepted values: ``True``, ``False``

+    This HVM have gui agent installed.
+This option disables full screen GUI virtualization and enables per-window seemless GUI mode.
+This option will be automatically turned on during Qubes Windows Tools installation, but if you install qubes gui agent in some other OS, you need to turn this option on manually.
+You can turn this option off to troubleshoot some early HVM OS boot problems (enter safe mode etc), but the option will be automatically enabled at first VM normal startup (and will take effect from the next startup).

+    *Notice:* when Windows GUI agent is installed in the VM, SVGA device (used to full screen video) is disabled, so even if you disable this option, you will not get functional full desktop access (on normal VM startup).
+Use some other means for that (VNC, RDP or so).

+autostart
+    Accepted values: ``True``, ``False``

+    Start the VM during system startup.
+The default netvm is autostarted regardless of this setting.

+timezone
+    Accepted values: ``localtime``, time offset in seconds

+    Set emulated HVM clock timezone.
+Use ``localtime`` (the default) to use the same time as dom0 have.
+Note that HVM will get only clock value, not the timezone itself, so if you use ``localtime`` setting, OS inside of HVM should also be configured to treat hardware clock as local time (and have proper timezone set).

 AUTHORS
 =======